Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Data analysis

-When processing 24-hr experiments, we estimated Euler angles at the specified epoch and their time derivatives as local parameters.
+\right), \eeq{e:e43} } as well as global parameters mentioned above.
+Here we added symbol $(s)$ to emphasize that these parameters do not depend on time, but on the specific observing session $s$.
+Relationship between estimated parameters $E_1(s), E_2(s), E_3(s)$ and parameters $X_p, Y_p,$ \rm UT1-UTC used by IERS are given in appendix~\ref{a:hist_eop}. }

 We also estimated clock breaks and baseline-dependent clock for some experiments with clock function discontinuities or baseline-dependent biases.
 In addition, we estimated B-spline coefficients of the 1st degree for residual atmospheric path delay in the zenith direction, tilts of the symmetry axis of the refractivity field, also known as atmospheric gradients, and clock functions for all the stations, except the one taken as a reference, as segmented parameters.
 Time spans of B-splines were 20~minutes for atmospheric zenith path delay, 6~hours for tilts, and 60~minutes for clock function.